jpark534/Personal-Portfolio-Website/README.md

 # About :)
 --------------------------------
-This is my current personal portfolio website built with JS, CSS and HTML
+This is my current personal portfolio website displaying my skills, projects and experiences
+- Built with JS, CSS and HTML
-- uploaded on netlify -
+- Uploaded on netlify -
 Check it out: https://juliaa-park.netlify.app/
 --------------------------------
 Personal-Portfolio-Website